alok-drop/keyword_network/README.md

 Using the Crossref citation database, keyword_network aims to build a network graph of articles that reference a given keyword, allowing researchers to see the current state of academic thought on a specific subject.

+## Problems this project faced:

+The Crossref database has a wealth of citation information, but that information is user submitted, and sometimes, highly inconsistent.
+To overcome this, significant data-cleaning had to take place before any literature network map is generated.
+I initially struggled with coming up with a solution that was good enough at parsing out inconsistent citations from the API response.
+After linking together several algorithms, I came up with a solution that used NLP and other methods to remove most of the egregious citation offenders.

 ## Code that is involved:

 - crossref_get_and_process.py queries the crossref database for a given keyword and returns a JSON of citations to parse